Marleen Schimmer: Grand Canyon Antelopes

 In February 2020, Schimmer transferred out of Arizona State and joined the Grand Canyon Antelopes for her remaining years of college.
 She had a record-setting senior year, tallying 13 goals and 14 assists to become the program single-season leader in both categories.
 She also scored a hat-trick within 15 minutes in a 6–1 drubbing of California Baptist during the season.
 Schimmer was named WAC Offensive Player of the Week in October 2021 and GCU's first-ever WAC Offensive Player of the Year for 2021.
 She also received Academic All-WAC honors and was named to the All-WAC First Team.
 Schimmer finished her time at Grand Canyon with 39 goals and 17 assists under her belt.

+Club career

-San Diego Wave FC
+San Diego Wave

 Following her senior season at Grand Canyon University, Schimmer entered the 2022 NWSL Draft.
 She was selected by San Diego Wave FC in the 1st round of the draft and 9th overall, becoming GCU's first-ever NWSL Draft selection.
 In January 2022, Schimmer signed her first NWSL contract with the Wave.
 She played in the team's inaugural match and assisted Kaleigh Riehl's equalizing goal, which was also San Diego's first goal as a franchise.
 She made her first NWSL regular season start on 18 May 2022 in an away loss to Racing Louisville FC.
 At the end of the season, the Wave chose not to exercise a contract option on Schimmer, leaving her to pursue other opportunities.